U-M prescription drug plan members may receive notification about participating in a voluntary prescription drug program.

 Vaccines Covered in Pharmacies and Doctor’s Offices

-As of January 1, 2020, U-M’s benefit plans cover approved vaccinations under both your pharmacy through the U-M Prescription Drug Plan and through your U-M health plan.
+U-M’s benefits plans cover approved vaccinations under your pharmacy through the U-M Prescription Drug Plan and through your U-M health plan.

 Approved vaccines require no co-pay on your part.
 Coverage is a prevention benefit in all U-M health plans.

-When receiving your shot at a pharmacy, provide either your medical or drug plan ID card.
-Don’t use both cards or there could be confusion.
+When receiving your shot at a pharmacy, there is no cost when you provide either your medical ID card or your drug plan ID card.
+To avoid confusion, don’t use both cards at the same time.